jsadowyj/sadowyj.net/content/_index.md

 weight = 1
 +++

-## Jacob Sadowyj | Cloud Infrastructure Engineer 🚀
+### intro 🚀

 Hi there!
 I'm Jacob Sadowyj, an experienced Cloud Infrastrucuture Engineer, Software Engineer, and IT Professional with a passion for turning challenges into innovation.

-### so what? 💭
+### experience 💡

 I've been at the forefront of some [seriously cool projects](/projects), such as leading the development of the NetSapiens Console (nsc), which dynamically builds IVR call-flow diagrams based on a series of API calls.

-Having led application deployments, and executed large-scale migrations for large organizations and U.S. government agencies.
+Having led application deployments, and executed large-scale migrations for large organizations (and U.S. government agencies).
 I can take applications from their infancy all the way to self-sustaning cloud architecture.

 if that interests you 🤝 let's get [in touch!](mailto:jacob@sadowyj.net)

-### my skills 🔎
+### skills 🔎

 - programmming
 - linux administration